-Charges impacting operating income - Severance and other costs.
+Severance and other costs.
 During the fourth quarter of 2022, similar to U.S. dialysis, we committed to a plan to increase efficiencies and cost savings in certain general and administrative support functions and other overhead costs.
-As a result of this plan, we recognized expenses related to termination and other benefit commitments in our IKC business and these expenses and other charges in our international operations of \$0.5 million and \$7.5 million, respectively.
+As a result of this plan, we recognized expenses related to termination and other benefit commitments in our IKC business of \$0.4 million during the year ended December 31, 2023.
+By comparison, during the twelve months ended December 31, 2022, we recognized expenses related to termination and other benefit commitments in our IKC business, and similar expenses and other charges in our international operations, of \$0.5 million and \$7.5 million, respectively.